-Dr Saskia Nagel is assistant professor for Philosophy and Ethics of Technology (on tenure-track) at the Department of Philosophy at the University of Twente.
+Dr. Saskia Nagel is professor for applied ethics at RWTH Aachen University.
+She is also associate professor for Philosophy and Ethics of Technology at the Department of Philosophy at the University of Twente.

 She holds an MSc in Cognitive Science with a focus on neuroscience (University of Osnabrück, Germany) and a doctoral degree in cognitive science and philosophy (University of Osnabrück, Germany).
 Her doctoral thesis has been on neuroethics studying the ethical implications of monitoring and manipulating the brain.
 Before coming to Twente, she led a research group studying the ethical, anthropological, and social implications of our growing knowledge about the brain’s plasticity.
-She is Associated Researcher at the Institute of Cognitive Science, in Osnabrück, and at the Institute for Interdisciplinary Research in Heidelberg.
+She is Associated Researcher at the Institute of Cognitive Science, in Osnabrück, and at the Institute for Interdisciplinary Research in Heidelberg, and at Neuroethics Canada.

 Saskia Nagel is working at the intersection of ethics, philosophy, life sciences (in particular neurosciences and cognitive science), and technologies.
 She has developed approaches to individual and societal challenges in a technological culture, with a focus on the ethical, anthropological, and social consequences of neuroscientific progress.
 She is particularly interested in how technologies influence our self-understanding, and how they impact our understanding of autonomy and responsibility.
 Saskia Nagel combines research in applied ethics with philosophy of mind and philosophy of technology and involves studies on the public understanding of sciences and technological advances.
 Her grand goal is to understand how emerging (neuro-)technologies help or hinder us flourish throughout life.